Martha-Sam/DATA-ANALYSIS-JOURNEY/README.md

 - Github for portfolio building

+---

 ### Data Cleaning and Preparation
-I've honed my Excel skills, starting with:
+I honed my analytical skills by learning and performing the following actions on a given data set during the training;

+In Excel;
+- Data loading & Inspection
-- Data entry fundamentals using Forms
+- Data entry using Forms
-- Data validation (Alt+AVV) for error-free entry
+- Validating data for error-free entry (Alt+AVV)
-- Text data validation using Named Ranges
+- Text data validation using Named Range
 - Conditional analysis with IF & IFS functions (SUMIF, AVERAGEIF, MAXIFS, MINIFS)
-- Text extraction (LEFT, RIGHT, MID functions)
+- Text extraction using the LEFT, RIGHT & MID function
-- Text cleaning (UPPER, LOWER, PROPER, TRIM, & AMPACANT functions)
+- Data Cleaning & Formatting (UPPER, LOWER, PROPER, TRIM, & AMPACANT functions)

-SQL Expertise

-I've learned SQL fundamentals, including:
+In SQL;

-- DDL (Data Definition Language): CREATE, DROP, ALTER, TRUNCATE
+- DDL (Data Definition Language) to CREATE, DROP, ALTER, and TRUNCATE a table in a database
-- DML (Data Manipulation Language): INSERT, UPDATE
+- DML (Data Manipulation Language) to INSERT, UPDATE values into a table
-- DCL (Data Control Language): GRANT/REVOKE permission
+- DCL (Data Control Language) to GRANT/REVOKE permission to a database
-- TCL (Transactional Control Language): ROLLBACK, SAVEPOINT, COMMIT
+- TCL (Transactional Control Language ) to ROLLBACK, SAVEPOINT & COMMIT changes to a table
-- DQL (Data Query Language): SELECT
+- DQL (Data Query Language) has only one command 'SELECT'
 - Aggregate functions: SUM, AVERAGE, MAX, MIN, COUNT
 - SQL operators: Comparison, Arithmetic, Logical

-Power BI Visualization
+---

+### Exploratory Data Analysis
+Here I learnt to explore the data to answer some questions about the data such as;
+1Visualization

 With Power BI, I've discovered the power of data visualization, transforming complex data into actionable insights.